 - Find a shallow container for the corms to sit in, like a tray, pie plate, etc.

-- Place corms in a single layer in the container.
+- Place corms pointy side up in a single layer in the container.

 - Refill the water to the same level as needed.
 Don’t let the roots that grow dry out.